LACMIP/emu/docs/_documentation/cataloging.md

 Above **New ID**, blank space is provided to accomodate **Original Nature** (the fossil's mode of preservation or preparation) and **Anatomy** (anatomical elements).
 This space is only used when the values for these categories deviate from their default values, "body fossil" and "shell(s)".
 Likewise, **additional comments** about the taxonomic identification may be written on the back of the specimen tag, to be transcribed into _Comments_ for the **New ID**.

-## Two possibilities: to catalog or edit?
+## Two possibilities: Catalog or Edit?

 There are two possible cataloging scenarios, and looking at the ID tag will tell you which.
 If the specimen needs a catalog number, only a locality number will be present (e.g., "LACMIP 2533."); the lot number will be blank.
 In this case, proceed with creating a new catalog record, as outlined immediately below.